-Have you ever dislocated a shoulder and needed to make it strong again?
+Have you ever dislocated a shoulder and needed to strengthen it again?
 Or have you had problems walking because of your knee?
-If you sought medical treatment, there is a good chance you have been to a physical therapist to help you out.
+If you sought medical treatment, there is a good chance you have been to a physical therapist.

 When You Need to Look at Physical Therapy

-Physical therapy helps with musculoskeletal health issues, such as the muscles, ligaments, tendons and bones.
-So if you are having problems with those body parts, a physical therapist is usually an excellent choice to help you get better.
+Physical therapy helps with musculoskeletal health issues, such as the muscles, ligaments, tendons, and bones, so if you are having problems with those areas, a physical therapist is usually an excellent choice to help you get better.

-Physical therapists see a mix of patients who either have hurt themselves, have a chronic injury or need rehabilitation.
-Physical therapists will usually not see you until any sudden or sharp pains stop, swelling does down, or you can move.
+Physical therapists see a mix of patients who either have hurt themselves, have a chronic injury, or need rehabilitation.
+Physical therapists will usually not see you until any sudden or sharp pains have stopped and swelling goes down.